Europe's COVID-19 curbs prompt pushback amid bleak countdown to Christmas

 The United States reported 67,862 new cases on Sunday, the highest number it has reported on the last day of any week.

-Reporting by Reuters bureaux worldwide; Writing by Nick Macfie; Editing by Mark Heinrich and Janet Lawrence
+Reporting by Reuters bureaux worldwide; Writing by Nick Macfie; Editing by Mark Heinrich, Janet Lawrence and Alex Richardson

 Our Standards: The Thomson Reuters Trust Principles.